 Selling stuff is a pretty old human activity, and merchants had found ways to distinguish themselves from their competition way before Archimedes had shouted Heúrēka.
 Trade is a complicated business, and online shopping has not made that simpler, quite the contrary.
-So when programmers build system to support online shopping they tend to stumble on their own erroneous, assumptions.
+So when programmers build systems to support online shopping they tend to stumble on their own erroneous, assumptions.

 This post is similar to the one I made about geographic assumptions, but about online shopping, again this list is not exhaustive, and some of the falsehoods are disputable.